 A Section 128 direction prohibits a person from taking up a position as a Governor or continuing to hold office as a Governor of a maintained school.
-We have checked to ensure no current member of the management committee has been issued with a Section 128 direction and we will ensure that prior to appointing a new member of the management committee, a check is undertaken for the existence of a Section 128 direction made by the Secretary of State.
-A check for a Section 128 direction can be carried out using the TRA system (via DfE sign-in).
+This includes the Head teacher who by virtue of their position is elected to the Governing body and any staff elected representative on the Governing body.
+We have checked to ensure no current member of our Management Committee has been issued with a Section 128 direction and we will ensure that prior to appointing a new member, a check is undertaken for the existence of a Section 128 direction made by the Secretary of State.
+A check for a Section 128 direction can be carried out via the Government's List of people who are not allowed to manage or govern schools.
 The date the Section 128 check was carried out will be recorded on the Single Central Record although this is not mandatory.